 Unfortunately, this is one of those ‘how long is a piece of string’ questions.
 It depends.

 It depends on how you want to approach the task for your small business website.
 If you want to do the SEO yourself, then it can be completely free, unless of course you decide to look at paid guest posts for building backlinks, as one example.
+A lot of UK small businesses tend to find professional and Affordable SEO Services, to have SEO handled for them.

 The information on SEO and the main ranking factors for 2021 above, will give you a decent start in performing your own website SEO.
 And, that might just be enough, depending on your target market, keywords & phrases, and competition for these.